 6.3Disclosure to authorities: Disqus acknowledges that Publisher may disclose the privacy provisions in this DPA and the Agreement to the US Department of Commerce, the Federal Trade Commission, a European data protection authority, or any other US or EU judicial or regulatory body upon their lawful request.

-7.2Data Protection Impact Assessments:Publisher shall, to the extent required by EU Data Protection Legislation, provide Disqus with commercially reasonable assistance with data protection impact assessments or prior consultations with data protection authorities that Disqus is required to carry out under EU Data Protection Legislation.
+7.2Data Protection Impact Assessments:Publisher shall, to the extent required by EU Data Protection Legislation, provide Disqus with commercially reasonable assistance with any future data protection impact assessments or prior consultations with data protection authorities that Disqus is required to carry out under EU Data Protection Legislation.

 8.Security reports and audits.

 8.1Publisher shall provide, upon Disqus's request, copies of any relevant summaries of external security certifications or security audit reports necessary to verify Publisher compliance with this DPA.

 8.2While it is the parties' intention ordinarily to rely on the provision of the documentation at 8.1 above to verify Publisher's compliance with this DPA, Publisher shall permit Disqus (or its appointed third party auditors) to carry out an audit of Publisher processing of Personal Data under the Agreement following a Security Incident suffered by Publisher, or upon the instruction of a data protection authority.
 Disqus must give Publisher reasonable prior notice of such intention to audit, conduct its audit during normal business hours, and take all reasonable measures to prevent unnecessary disruption to Publisher's operations.
 Any such audit shall be subject to Publisher's security and confidentiality terms and guidelines.